cooleydw494/codemonkeys/README.md

 CodeMonkeys includes a default automation to handle a wide array of automated file operations.

 ### Alpha Status (updated Oct 10, 2023) 🚧
 CodeMonkeys will soon have a stable Alpha release.
 This release will focus on establishing the framework, solidifying architecture/concepts to a point of relative stability, and providing a flexible, immediately useful default Automation that is instructional in how it utilizes the framework.

-There are concerns to be handled for eventual Beta release that have been set aside while focusing on a stable Alpha:
-- Test Coverage
-- More testing on Windows/Linux (Should Work ™️, but tested thoroughly on macOS only)
-- Handling longer files (a major limitation currently)
-- Streamlined support for fine-tuning (existing fine-tuned models already work)
-- Expansion of pre-packaged Automations, Monkey config options, and Builders
-  - Particular focus on function calling support and pre-packaged Funcs
-- More intentional git strategy, and contribution docs/standards
-- Improve CLI UI in general, and accessibility-focused presets for Theme config
+More details on medium-term, post-stable-Alpha goals [here](#medium-term-goals-).

 ## Index
 - [Getting Started](#getting-started-)